Blosc/python-blosc2/ANNOUNCE.rst

 What is it?
 -----------

-`C-Blosc2 <https://github.com/Blosc/c-blosc2>`_ is the new major version of `C-Blosc <https://github.com/Blosc/c-blosc>`_, and is backward compatible with both the C-Blosc1 API and its in-memory format.
-Python-Blosc2 is a Python package that wraps C-Blosc2, the newest version of the Blosc compressor.

-Starting with version 3.0.0, Python-Blosc2 is including a powerful computing engine that can operate on compressed data that can be either in-memory, on-disk or on the network.
-This engine also supports advanced features like reductions, filters, user-defined functions and broadcasting.
+`C-Blosc2 <https://github.com/Blosc/c-blosc2>`_ is a blocking, shuffling and lossless compression library meant for numerical data written in C. On top of it we built Python-Blosc2, a Python wrapper that exposes the C-Blosc2 API, plus many extensions that allow it to work with NumPy arrays, while performing advanced computations on compressed data that can be stored either in-memory, on-disk or on the network.

+It leverages both NumPy and numexpr for achieving great performance, but with a twist.
+Among the main differences between the new computing engine and NumPy or numexpr, you can find:

+* Support for ndim arrays that are compressed in-memory, on-disk or on the network.
+* High performance compression codecs, for integer, floating point, complex booleans, string and structured data.
+* Can perform many kind of math expressions, including reductions, indexing, filters, User Defined Functions and more.
+* Support for NumPy ufunc mechanism, allowing to mix and match NumPy and Blosc2 computations.
+* Support for broadcasting operations.
+This is a powerful feature that allows to perform operations on arrays of different shapes.
+* Much better adherence to the NumPy casting rules than numexpr.
+* Lazy expressions that are computed only when needed, and can be stored for later use.
+* Persistent reductions that can be updated incrementally.
+* Support for proxies that allow to work with compressed data on local or remote machines.

 You can read some of our tutorials on how to perform advanced computations at: